OnionIoT/Onion-Docs/Omega2/Projects/audio/bluetooth-audio-streaming.md

 hciconfig hci0 piscan
 ```

-Turn on Bluetooth on the device you wish to connect to the Omega.
+Enable Bluetooth on the device you wish to connect to the Omega.
 Then on the Omega, enter the `bluetoothctl` command to be taken into a new command prompt.
 Then run:

 ```
 agent on